Compassion of Christ Ministries

 9 sick with various diseases: The Greek word used for sick is kakós and means “badly” and explains the miserable condition of the person who is experiencing illness.
 The Greek word used for various is poikilos and means “many colored”, giving us an idea of the diversity of the illnesses.
 The Greek word used for diseases is nosos and means “disease, sickness”.
 HELPS Word-studies says that the word nosos refers to (usually) chronic, incurable diseases.
 Although Jesus did just cure Peter’s mother-in-law of a fever, which was not necessarily life-threatening or life-altering, He was also curing people of illnesses that would not typically “cure” over time by using the sick person’s immune system.
 (Back)

 10 demon-possessed: The topic of demon possession is a source of entertainment for some and ridicule for others.
-Too much of what is cited as “facts” about the subject is legend and lore brewed by the early Catholic church, seasoned by other denominations, fermented by superstition and served with relish by popular culture.
-Jesus Himself tells us that demons require prayer to be exorcized, as well as faith (the kind provided by God, not human-conjured faith), and is done by the Spirit of God.
+We really don’t know that much about it, as the Bible doesn’t give much information on demon-possession’s “how, what, when, where or why”.
+Too much of what is cited as facts about the subject is legend and lore, brewed by superstition and served with garnish by popular culture.
+Jesus Himself tells us that to remove a demon, prayer is required as well as faith (faith provided by God, not human-conjured faith), and is done by the Spirit of God.
 See Matthew 12:28, 17:19-21, and Mark 9:29.
 For information on the behavior of a demon looking to possess someone, see Matthew 12:43-45.
 For examples on what demons do to people when they possess them, see Matthew 8:28, Mark 5:2-20, and Acts 19:13-16.
 (Back)

 11 HE HIMSELF: This quote is from Isaiah 53:4.
 The English translations of Isaiah 53:4 usually looking something like this: “Surely our griefs He Himself bore, and our sorrows He carried;”.
 This is correct word usage, but the Hebrew word used for grief in Isaiah 53:4 is choli and means “disease, grief, sickness”.
 And the Hebrew word used for sorrows is makob and means “pain, grief, sorrow”, and allows usage for mental or physical pain, grief or sorrow.
 The Hebrew word used for bore is nasa and means to “take away, lift, carry”.
 (Back)